-There are long standing and well documented barriers for immigrants attempting to re-enter their professions and trades, particularly immigrant women.
+There are long standing and well documented barriers for immigrants attempting to reenter their professions and trades.
 While some advances have been realized, significant barriers remain, including inadequate resources.
 Systemic changes are required in order to end the underutilization of immigrant talent.